 Implementing a caching system on your server, your site will only have to create the content once instead of creating the content every time the page is visited by your users.
 But you have to be sure that your mobile browser uses local memory to cache resources in order to avoid unnecessary server requests.

 What is Minify?
-The process minification is removing all unnecessary characters from source code without changing its functionality.
+The process of minification is removing all unnecessary characters from the source code without changing its functionality.